– Recommended to get professional cleaning

 – Rugs should be vacuumed regularly

-– Spills should be cleaned immediately with a clean dry cloth
+– Spills should be cleaned immediately with clean dry cloth

 The history of Turkmen carpet

 Turkmen carpets are regarded by carpet experts as descendants of the purest and oldest carpet-veawing traditions in the world.
-Bokhara was a very important commercial town for Turkmen carpets in history.
-Therefore, Turkmen carpets are misnamed as Bokhara carpets.
-Today, carpets known as Bokhara carpets are actually Turkmen carpets.
+Bokhara was the very important commercial town for turkmen carpets in the history.
+Therefore, turkmen carpets are misnamed as Bokhara carpets.
+Today, carpets known as Bokhara carpets are actually turkmen carpets.

 Turkmenistan produces some of the most unique and beautiful carpets in the world.
 Because they are sold internationally under different names (such as Bokhara or Afghan), many people don’t realize their source.

-Even at the present day, the old specimens of Turkmen carpets are kept in museums, exhibitions, and galleries of England, Germany, France, Italy, Spain, Austria, Switzerland, United States, Iran, Turkey, Egypt — and this is still not a complete list of countries, in art galleries of which wonderful specimens of Turkmen carpet weaving can be found.
+Even at present day the old specimens of Turkmen carpets are kept in museums, exhibitions and galleries of England, Germany, France, Italy, Spain, Austria, Switzerland, United States, Iran, Turkey, Egypt — and this is still not a complete list of countries, in art galleries of which wonderful specimens of Turkmen carpet weaving can be found.

 During many centuries, protectively preserving the technology of handmade carpet weaving and its artistic style, Turkmen nation brought it to the present days in a perfect form.

 The production technique of Turkmen carpets and carpet products remained unchanged over thousands of years.